 Consideration for transposition of the various UN GTRs into UN Regulations under the 1958 Agreement.

-The transposition of UN GTR No. 2 into a UN Regulation is considered by many stakeholders as of importance to advance in the harmonization process by allowing mutual recognition by the signatories of the 1958 Agreement.
-Therefore, such transposition will be considered in the work of the IWG on EPPR in the medium term.
-The transposition work will be, where possible, brought forward together with other activities; e.g. the assessment and development of propulsion unit performance requirements for L-cat vehicles.

 Rules of the Procedures

 The informal group is open to all participants of GRPE.
 A limitation of number of participants from any country and organization to participate in the informal group is not foreseen.

-Chairperson(s), a Vice-Chairs and a Technical Secretary will govern the informal group.
+Chairperson(s) and a Technical Secretary will lead the informal group.

-The Co-Chairmanship is taken by the representatives of the Netherlands and of South Africa.
+The Chairmanship is taken by the representatives of the Kingdom of The Netherlands.
+The group will consider appointing a Co-Chair, should a CP express interest.

-The Technical Secretary is taken by the representatives of IMMA.
+The Technical Secretary is taken by the representative of IMMA.
 As needed, a Vice Technical Secretary can be identified to support the work.

 The official language of the informal group will be English.

-All documents and/or proposals shall be submitted to the Technical Secretary of the group in a suitable electronic format in advance of the meeting.
+All documents and/or proposals shall be submitted to the Technical Secretary of the group in a suitable electronic format ahead of the meeting.
 The group may refuse to discuss any item or proposal which has not been circulated 5 working days in advance.

 An agenda and related documents will be circulated to all members of the informal group at least two weeks in advance of all scheduled meetings.